 Trends in Group Health Insurance That Can Save You Thousands

-Five Common Banking Mistakes That Business Owners
+Five Common Banking Mistakes That Business Owners Make

-Make Why Your CPA and Investment Advisor Should be in the Same Office
+Why Your CPA and Investment Advisor Should be in the Same Office

 Now, those can be digital ads, meta descriptions, blog headlines, white papers, video titles, webinars, or even the title to your offline brown bag lunch series.
 However you use them, they’re actually the beginning of a relationship with your brand as well as a sales lead.
 That prospect found you because you marketed to what matters to them, when they wanted to hear it, through a channel that they use to find out such things.
 And you, smart relationship-building marketer, gave them an action they could take to let you know they are open to starting that conversation.
-This could be an email sign-up, download-worthy content, a social media follow, a request for a ticket to your webinar.
+This could be an email sign-up, a download of your worthwhile content, a social media follow, a request for a ticket to your webinar.
 What you do next is where the confidence-building comes in.
-Generally, you should repeat these steps – release more expert positioning content.
+Generally, you should repeat those steps – release more expert positioning content.
 More information that makes them certain that you know what you’re talking about.
 Continue to build their confidence in you.
 You should be the one providing them value, not sitting around waiting for them to realize they need you.
 When they do realize they need you, the hard work will have already been done.

 You may not show up to every chamber event, but you sure understand their business pains.
 What’s more, it doesn’t take years of extracurriculars to build these relationships.
 It can happen in a matter of months.
 Instead of just networking, you’ll be closing.